Updated on July 10th, 2022

 It’s the method that can earn you the quickest money in terms of revenue.
 Getting traffic to your store is the most difficult part.
 Most people use Facebook, Google advertising or other social media platforms to drive traffic to their store.
 This can be expensive so it’s best to start out with a small daily budget for Facebook advertising until you become skilled at it.
 The most popular store platform is Shopify due to its simplicity and vast range of features.

 E-commerce can be extremely profitable but it needs to be emphasised that it’s a very hands-on business method.
 You’ll need to deal with customer service issues if your goods don’t arrive on time or if there are issues with product quality.

 The general consensus in the e-commerce community is that dropshipping works best when you have a direct relationship with your supplier.
-Many have tried dropshipping with marketplaces such as Aliexpress.
+Many have tried dropshipping with marketplaces such as Aliexpress and Ebay.
 While this can work, delays with delivery are possible and margins can be extremely low.
 It’s also very short-term in nature.

 So the best method is to sell higher ticket-price items in the range $300 to $1,000 per unit.
 By doing this, you’ll have a lower quantity of customer service queries and your margins should be higher.

 Summary – 3 Most Profitable Options – Online business definition

 In this article, we’ve outlined our Online Business definition.
 We’ve also highlighted three online business methods.
 My preference is for blogging as it requires less input once it gets going.
 It’s a fantastic long term opportunity and there are no customer service or facebook advertising issues to deal with.